 How to Deal with Jealousy in Siblings

-Things become more difficult as your children grow in size or number, as you must deal with jealousy from all of them.
+Things become more complex as your children grow in size or number, as you must deal with jealousy from all of them.
 What you can do to deal with sibling jealousy is as follows:

 #1.
 Distribute responsibilities equally.

-While one child may be acting as the bully and the other as the victim (though the roles will most likely be reversed next time), don’t blame just one child.
+While one child may act as the bully and the other as the victim (though the roles will most likely be reversed next time), don’t blame just one child.
 Even if one of them “started it,” make it clear that the “victim” is not required to attend every spat to which she is invited.

 #2.
 Downplay jealous feelings

 Don’t overreact if one of your children is jealous of the other.
 Simply acknowledge their feelings—”It’s natural to feel jealous at times”—and then move on by saying, “You, too, do a lot of great things.”
 “Would you like to go for a walk in the park?”

 One child will almost certainly outperform the other in math.
 The older child will almost certainly be able to outrun the younger child (to a point).
 Avoid making comparisons of abilities or behaviors.
 Simply ask your child to compare himself to his previous abilities, such as whether he is improving his writing skills or scoring more goals in the game than last year.

 #4.
 Negative nicknames should be avoided.

 It may appear that calling your oldest child “shorty” and your youngest “klutzy” is good fun, but labeling your children can often lead to resentment and, eventually, jealousy between siblings.